riscv-steel/riscv-steel/docs/source/soc.md

 RISC-V Steel SoC has an UART module with configurable baud rate.
 The module works with 8 data bits, 1 stop bit, no parity bits and no flow control signals (most UARTs work the same way).

-[RISC-V Steel API](api.md) provides a set of function calls for sending and receiving data over the UART.
+[RISC-V Steel SoC API](software-guide.md#programming-api) provides a set of function calls for sending and receiving data over the UART.
 Check it out for more information.

 ### System Bus

 The system bus module interconnects RISC-V Steel Processor Core (manager device) to the UART and the RAM memory (subordinate devices), as shown in [Figure 1](#figure-1).
 The module multiplexes the signals from the processor's memory interface to the appropriate subordinate device according to the address the processor requests.

 Each subordinate device in RISC-V Steel SoC is assigned a region of the processor's address space.
-[Table 4](#table-4) lists the address range to which each device is mapped.
+The address range to which each device is mapped is listed in [Table 4](#table-4).

 ## Memory Map